What are your current COVID-19 related polices?

 Is there always a cover charge?

-On nights we have shows there is almost always a cover charge that is used to pay the bands.
+There is almost always a cover charge that is used to pay the bands.
 Price is always listed on the events page.

 How can I buy advance tickets for shows?